sjchoure/USB-CDC-Devices/README.md

 # USB-CDC-Devices
-A Commuincation and Execution Code Driver for CDC Devices
+A Communication and Execution Code Driver for CDC Devices

-This repository consists of driver program for working with the USB CDC Devices.
+This repository consists of a driver program for working with the USB CDC Devices.
 The driver program is split up into two parts, the Crawler and Util respectively.
 ## Crawler
 The crawler part contains the main function to make your logic work.
-It is used to call functions from the util part to handle various stuffs. *It can be found inside the src/ directory.*
+It is used to call functions from the util part to handle various kinds of stuff. *It can be found inside the src/ directory.*
 ## Util
 The util part is where the real magic happens.
-It consists of functions, which resides inside a library, libusb.
+It consists of functions, which reside inside a library, libusb.
 The libusb is a static library. *It can be found inside the util/ directory.*
 There are three types of functions defined inside the library.
 These are as follows:

- 1. **Serial Communication functions**
+ 1. Serial Communication functions
- 2. **Pin Manipulation functions**
+ 2. Pin Manipulation functions
- 3. **Addon functions and Macros**
+ 3. Addon functions and Macros

-Each of these functions carry importance of their own.
-Let's understand what each of these function perform.
+Each of these functions carries the importance of their own.
+Let's understand what each of these functions performs.

-### Serial Commuincation functions
+### Serial Communication functions
-These are in the lowest level in the function heiarchy.
-These functions facilitates the use of serial communication protocol in our program.
+These are at the lowest level in the function hierarchy.
+These functions facilitate the use of serial communication protocol in our program.
 These functions are mainly based around the terminos library.
 Functions included are:
 - extern int fd;
 - int open_serial_port(const char*,int);